scotcoin/czarcraft/README.txt

-Running the NFD software:
+Running the TZR software:

 Dependencies: Java 7 or later needs to be installed first.
 Only the Oracle JVM has been tested by NXT team.

 There is no installation needed.
-Unpack the NFD-client.zip package and open a shell in the resulting NFD directory.
+Unpack the TZR-client.zip package and open a shell in the resulting TZR directory.
 Execute the run.sh script if using Linux, or run.bat if using Windows.
 This will start a java server process, which will begin logging its activities to the console.
 The initialization takes a few seconds.
-When it is ready, you should see the message "NFD server 1.0.0 started successfully".
-Open a browser, without stopping the java process, and go to http://localhost:8876 , where the NFD UI should now be available.
+When it is ready, you should see the message "TZR server 1.0.0 started successfully".
+Open a browser, without stopping the java process, and go to http://localhost:8876 , where the TZR UI should now be available.
 To stop the application, type Ctrl-C inside the console window.